-The main purpose of the statutory procedures is to facilitate the merger process while ensuring that the trade union members concerned are fully informed about what the proposal entails and are given the opportunity to vote on it.
-The Certification Officer is responsible for ensuring that the procedures are carried out properly.
-His/Her role is to approve certain documents, which have to be prepared by the unions taking part in the merger.
+The main purpose of the statutory procedures is to facilitate the merger process and at the while ensuring that the employers' association members concerned are fully informed about what the proposal entails and are given an opportunity to vote on it.
+The Certification Officer is responsible for seeing that the procedures are carried out properly.
+Their role is to approve certain documents which have to be prepared by the employers' associations taking part in the merger.
 He/She also deals with any complaints concerning the merger ballot made on grounds specified in the relevant statute.

-It is impracticable for the Certification Officer to issue model instruments of transfer or amalgamation for use by unions (see paragraphs 8-11 and 34-37 below): the circumstances of mergers vary too much.
-He/She has, however, produced model notices to members (see paragraphs 12-16 and 38-43 below), and he/she and his/her staff are ready to assist with advice on most aspects of mergers.
+It is impracticable for the Certification Officer to issue model instruments of transfer or amalgamation (see paragraphs 8-11 and 28-31 below) for use by employers' associations: the circumstances of mergers vary too much.
+He has, however, produced model notices to members (see paragraphs 12-16 and 32-37) and he and his staff are ready to assist with advice on most aspects of mergers.
 The Certification Officer should be informed as soon as the parties are in a position to take practical steps towards a merger, and ample time must be allowed for the completion of the statutory process (see paragraph 5 on page 4 for guidance on this point).